leoleoasd/blog/source/_posts/Paper-reading-WebVoyager-Building-an-End-to-End-Web-Agent-with-Large-Multimodal-Models.md

 {"web_name": "Amazon", "id": "Amazon--4", "ques": "Find the used Nintendo Switch Lite on Amazon then filter by 'Used - Good', tell me the cheapest one that is 'Used - Good'.", "web": "https://www.amazon.com/"}
 ```

-40 amazon tasks in total
+40 amazon tasks in total, which is maybe useful?